kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Mirha_SOLARSAFE_report.md

 A material that maintains favourable drying conditions but strongly retains aflatoxin may present different risks from a material that exhibits little toxin adsorption.
 Understanding these interactions would therefore help separate the effects of storage environment from the intrinsic properties of the polymer surface and may explain some of the differences reported between packaging materials in the literature.

 ## References

+Though Kunran was mainly responsbile for ltierature reviews and I for experimental set up we both contributed to anaylsis of current research and design of experiments.

 - Macri, A.M., Pop, G., Epure, D.G., Szabo, K. and Vodnar, D.C.
 (2021).
 "The Occurrence of Aflatoxins in Nuts and Dry Nuts Packed in Four Different Plastic Packaging from the Romanian Market." *Microorganisms*,.
 - Omar, S.S., Haddad, M.A. and Parisi, S. (2020).
 "Validation of HPLC and Enzyme-Linked Immunosorbent Assay (ELISA) Techniques for Detection and Quantification of Aflatoxins in Different Food Samples." *Foods*,.